newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant_1.md

 renewalEventDisplayName: Accountant License Renewal Deadline
 disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: xxx
 issuingAgency: Division of Consumer Affairs